squidfunk/mkdocs-material/docs/publishing-your-site.md

     1. This step is only necessary if you want to use the [built-in optimize plugin] to automatically compress images.

-    2. Remember to set the `GH_TOKEN` environment variable to the value of your [personal access token] when deploying [Insiders], which can be done using [GitHub secrets].
+    2. Remember to set the `GH_TOKEN` repository secret to the value of your [personal access token] when deploying [Insiders], which can be done using [GitHub secrets].